qurator-spk/ocrd-galley/README.md

 the results are viewable as explained above.

 ppn2ocr requires a working Docker setup and properly set up environment variables for the proxy configuration.
-At SBB, this following `howto/docker-proxy.md` and `howto/proxy-settings-for-shell+python.md` (in qurator's mono-repo).
+At SBB, please read `howto/docker-proxy.md` and `howto/proxy-settings-for-shell+python.md` (in qurator's mono-repo).